Hugging Face

 Build Large Language Models

 Hugging Face released its first open-source large language model, BLOOM, in July 2022.
-The model has a similar architecture to OpenAI’s widely popular GPT-3, and was trained on 46 spoken languages and 13 programming languages.
-In the past, Hugging Face relied on large language model creators to open-source their models—or for external researchers to replicate them—before Hugging Face added them to their library.
+The model has a similar architecture to OpenAI’s widely popular GPT-3 as well as other LLMs with multi-language training data.
+In the past, Hugging Face relied on large language model creators to open-source their models, or for external researchers to replicate them, before Hugging Face added them to its library.
 However, large language model creators like OpenAI are increasingly keeping their models proprietary and commercializing them.

 The unveiling of BLOOM shows a clear intent from Hugging Face to pursue creating its own large language models.
 BLOOM was downloaded over 40,000 times as of August 2022.
 If successful, BLOOM could present Hugging Face with an opportunity to become a formidable player in the large language model space rather than just a marketplace for open-source NLP models.